gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Three days later...*

-Shaper Leaf carefully set his tea on the porch railing and sighed.
+Commander Leaf carefully set his tea on the porch railing and sighed.
 "Your father was very clever," he said.

 Maddy nodded.